$410,643Average Value$241Average Price per Sq Ft3Homes For Sale

 Workers' cottages reflect community's manufacturing history

 Most houses in Hermosa were built before 1940.
 Predominant architectural styles include workers' cottages, bungalows and brick two-flats flanking sidewalk-lined streets.
 Yards are small and uniform, with front stoops flanked by gardens and shrubbery.
 Due to their historical nature, houses are ripe for renovation, with many owners opting to enhance their homes with new roofing, flooring and windows.
 “It’s one of the best areas for investors,” says Mira Kovacevic, a Realtor with Coldwell Banker Realty.
 “People appreciate the value of the homes and can make good money there if the properties are revitalized.”
-Prices start at $200,000 and climb to $485,000 for a house that has been fully remodeled.
-Multi-family units with six to eight bedrooms typically sell for $400,000 to $700,000.
+Most homes range from $200,000 to $450,000, while new builds and fully renovated properties sell for $500,000 to nearly $750,000.
+Multi-family units with six to eight bedrooms typically sell for $500,000 to $1 million depending on the size and age of the building.

 There is a diverse array of architectural styles in Hermosa, IL.